 New York, NY 10016-4309

 phone: 1 212 817 8601

-As an Associate Editor at RILM in charge of Latin America and the Caribbean, Beatriz Goubert oversees music literature of the region for RILM Abstracts.
+As Editor at RILM in charge of Latin America and the Caribbean, Beatriz Goubert oversees music literature of the region for RILM Abstracts.

 Goubert holds a PhD from Columbia University in ethnomusicology, with a dissertation that examines the revitalization of linguistic and musical practices of the Muisca indigenous community in Colombia.
 She focuses on how language and music reclamation provides an aural identity formation that challenges the official indigeneity parameters while contributing to guarantee conditions for cultural survival.
 Before this, she researched traditional and popular musics in Latin America for more than a decade, with particular attention to ethnography and cultural politics.